mapninja/Pixels2Points/readme.md

 ## Preparation Required

-Before the workshop, participants should:
+Before the workshop, participants should have completed the two preceding instructor-led workshops in the Bootcamp Series, or at a minimum have familiarized themselves with the following:

 1. **Complete the IIIF Map Hosting Tutorial**
    Follow the instructions at: